 Some websites store session information including the client IP address, and if a subsequent connection to that site is routed out a different WAN interface using a different public IP address, the website will not function properly.
 This is becoming more common with banks and other security-minded sites.
-The suggested means of working around this is to create a failover group and direct traffic destined to these sites to the failover group rather than a load balancing group.
+One method of working around this issue is to create a failover group and direct traffic destined to these sites to the failover group rather than a load balancing group.
 Alternately, perform failover for all HTTPS traffic.

 The sticky connections feature of pf is intended to resolve this problem, but it has historically been problematic.
 It is safe to use, and should alleviate this, but there is also a downside to using the sticky option.
 When using sticky connections, an association is held between the client IP address and a given gateway, it is not based off of the destination.
 When the sticky connections option is enabled, any given client would not load balance its connections between multiple WANs, but it would be associated with whichever gateway it happened to use for its first connection.
 Once all of the client states have expired, the client may exit a different WAN for its next connection, resulting in a new gateway pairing.
 As such, it works best in environments with many clients where one client utilizing a single WAN does not have a large impact.